MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/teams-rooms-qr-codes.md

 ms.localizationpriority: medium
 description: 'Learn how to use QR codes on Microsoft Teams Rooms on Windows and Microsoft Teams Rooms on Android to join a meeting.
 This is an alternative proximity join experience for easier ad-hoc usage of rooms. '
 ---
-# Overview of QR codes on Microsoft Teams Rooms
+# Overview of QR codes on Teams Rooms (Windows and Android) to join meetings

-Both Teams Rooms on Windows and Teams Rooms on Android support a convenient way for room users to join meetings by simply scanning a QR code on the Teams Rooms home screen, making it easier for people to use meeting rooms ad-hoc.
+Both **Teams Rooms on Windows** and **Teams Rooms on Android** support a convenient way for room users to join meetings by simply scanning a QR code on the Teams Rooms home screen, making it easier for people to use meeting rooms ad-hoc.
 This serves as an alternative to proximity-based technologies like Bluetooth and streamlines the user experience by reducing the steps for users to join a meeting with the room system.
 This feature is available in all Teams Rooms licenses.

 A QR code is displayed by default on the Teams Room home screen.
 To ensure security, the QR code is refreshed every minute.
 You can hide the room QR code from the home screen by disabling the feature through [settings](#device-configuration).